Jennifer Aniston Reportedly Turns To Brad Pitt Even As He Dates Sandra Bullock

 “Jen needs Brad more than ever right now.”

-The 53-year-old actor is allegedly Jennifer’s “only hope,” according to the publication, because Pitt was present when the estrangement between Aniston and her mother occurred.
+The 53-year-old actor is allegedly Jennifer’s “only hope,” according to the publication because Pitt was present when the estrangement between Aniston and her mother occurred.
 That estrangement reportedly resulted from an ordeal caused by Nancy selling a tale about Jennifer’s and Brad’s engagement to a tabloid TV show.

 Because the actor is aware of the history of Aniston’s complicated feelings about her mother, he “doesn’t judge her for the feelings she’s having,” according to the source.